qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdal/vectorgeoprocessing.rst

 Points along lines
 ------------------
-Generate a point on each line of a line vector layer.
+Generates a point on each line of a line vector layer at a distance from start.
+The distance is provided as a fraction of the line length.

 Parameters
 ..........